Living With Climate Change

 We are aware of missing faculty photos in the directory and catalog and will be updating them shortly.
 Thank you for your patience.

 Climate change is happening.
-The lack of action by our public- and private-sector leaders has created a reality where catastrophic effects of climate change seem unavoidable.
+The lack of action by our public and private sector leaders has created a reality where impending catastrophic effects of climate change now seem unavoidable.
 What are the consequences of that reality, across global regions and here in the Pacific Northwest?
-What can we expect to happen as our planet's basic physical and biological systems encounter greater stress?
+What can we expect to happen as our planet's basic physical and biological systems encounter greater stress and volatility?
+In this full-year interdisciplinary program, we pose the question: how can we learn to live with climate change?

 In fall we will define climate carefully, examine the related major Earth systems, and review the geologic evidence for massive climate changes in Earth’s history.
 We will review the overwhelming evidence that our climate is undergoing rapid, powerful changes.
 Finally, we will consider the scientific evidence, past and present, that human activity profoundly affects the atmosphere and the biosphere that depends upon it, and consider various scenarios for the future based upon that evidence.
-Students will complete a research paper, with the option of publishing it to an online academic journal.
+Students will complete a research paper in which they pose a specific question about climate change and use peer reviewed academic sources to help find answers.

 Spring 2019: social science research project involving surveys and semi-structured interviews with local farmers, regarding their plans for climate change adaptation.
 Students may become co-authors of a published article or conference presentation.